How to Run Wan2.2 Image to Video GGUF Models in ComfyUI (Low VRAM)

 Once you’ve downloaded the workflow file, launch ComfyUI and simply drag and drop the .json file onto the canvas to load the full setup and begin working with the I2V model.

-In the next section, we’ll go over all the essential settings needed to run the Wan2.2 GGUF image to video model smoothly and efficiently.
+In the next section, we’ll go over all the essential settings needed to run the Wan2.2 GGUF image to video model with the use of the Lighting (lightX2V) LoRA's smoothly and efficiently.

 4. Wan2.2 Video Generation Settings (I2V)